 - Lifespan: 18 years for males; 30 years for females

 - Weight: males 1,200 to 3,000 pounds; females 600 to 770 pounds

 - Length: males 10 to 12 feet; females 9 feet

 USFWS: threatened in Eastern Alaska and Washington, Oregon and California; endangered in Western Alaska.

 Population numbers declined by more than 80 percent between 1965 and 1994.
 Current estimates are approximately 67,000 or fewer in U.S. waters.
 The population that inhabits areas west of 144°W longitude is on the Endangered Species list as the colony continues to decline.

 Steller sea lions, the Oregon Zoo and you

-The zoo's sea lions live in the Steller Cove exhibit.
-They eat herring, capelin, smelt, salmon, squid and trout.
+The zoo's sea lion Gus lives in the Steller Cove exhibit.
+He eats herring, capelin, smelt, salmon, squid and trout.
 In the wild, sea lions threats include pollution, habitat degradation, illegal hunting, and boat strikes or entanglement in fishing equipment.
 They are protected under the Marine Mammal Protection Act.